nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The existing values will be updated to the input values.
 * The operation will succeed even if the specified vendor/event is not visible on screen.
     * e.g. `edit v/1 t/` is run after `view v/2`.
 Even though the 1st vendor will not be visible, it can still be edited.
+    * See [Off-Screen Operations](#off-screen-operations) for more details.
 * When editing tags, the existing tags of the vendor/event will be **overridden**.
     * Tags cannot be added cumulatively.
         * e.g. if the first vendor has a tag `food`, to add another tag `urgent`, the command would be `edit v/1 t/food t/urgent`
     * You can remove all tags from a vendor/event by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit v/1 p/58623042 ` : Edits the phone number of the 1st vendor to be `58623042`.
+*  `edit v/1 p/58623042 ` : Edits the phone number of the vendor at index 1 to be `58623042`.
-*  `edit e/2 n/Baby Shower t/` : Edits the name of the 2nd event to be `Baby Shower`, and clears all existing tags.
+*  `edit e/2 n/Baby Shower t/` : Edits the name of the event at index 2 to be `Baby Shower`, and clears all existing tags.

 ### Deleting Vendors & Events : `delete`